crackersthecat/voting-straw-poll/README.md

 ### Prevent someone from voting more than once
 Set a cookie with Javascript once someone has voted to stop them voting again

-## Other notes
-I have set this up as a development environment only, so I am using sqlite.

-I used django 1.7, python 2.7.9 and the django compressor - requirements are stored in requirements.txt